-Our priorities for cash flow are reducing debt and paying dividends, followed by a balance of capital investment and share buybacks.
+Our priorities for cash flow are reducing debt and paying dividends, followed by a balance of share buybacks and capital investment.

-Shell’s dividend distributed in 2015 was $12 billion.
+Shell’s dividend distributed in 2016 was $15 billion.
 Our dividend policy is to grow the US dollar dividend through time, in line with our view of Shell’s underlying earnings and cash flow.
-When setting the dividend, the Board looks at a range of factors, including the macro environment, the current balance sheet and future investment plans.
+When setting the dividend, the Board looks at a range of factors, including the macroeconomic environment, the current balance sheet and future investment plans.

-We see potential for at least $25 billion of buybacks in the period 2017 to 2020, subject to debt reduction and some recovery in oil prices.
+We see potential for at least $25 billion of buybacks in the period 2017-2020, subject to debt reduction and recovery in oil prices.